WordPress/gutenberg/docs/reference-guides/data/data-core-block-editor.md

 ### getLastFocus

-Returns the element of the last element that had focus when focus left the editor canvas.
+Returns the last element that had focus when focus left the editor canvas.

 _Parameters_